ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-HTTPS servers store SCTs and certificate chains received from clients and later share them with CT auditors by either posting them or making them available on a .well-known URL.
+HTTPS servers store SCTs and certificate chains received from clients and later share them with CT auditors by either posting them or making them available via a well-known URL.
 This is described in
 {{feedback-srvaud}}.

 ### HTTPS client to server {#feedback-clisrv}

-An HTTPS client connects to an HTTPS server for a particular domain.
-The client receives a set of SCTs as part of the TLS handshake.
-The client MUST discard SCTs that are not signed by a known log and SHOULD store the remaining SCTs together with the corresponding certificate chain for later use in feedback.
+When an HTTPS client connects to an HTTPS server, the client receives a set of SCTs as part of the TLS handshake.
+The client MUST discard SCTs that are not signed by a log known to the client and SHOULD store the remaining SCTs together with the corresponding certificate chain for later use in SCT Feedback.

 When the client later reconnects to any HTTPS server for the same domain it again receives a set of SCTs.
 The client MUST add new SCTs from known logs to its store of SCTs for the server.
-The client MUST send to the server the ones in the store that are for that server and were not received from that server.
+The client MUST send to the server any SCTs in the store that are associated with that server but which were not received from that server.

 \[ TODO: fix the above paragraph -- it is vague and confusing.  maybe